vlondon/awesome-swiftui/README.md

 * [TabView in SwiftUI](https://youtu.be/yRFzfuqjZao) by azamsharp
 * [Integrating Camera with SwiftUI](https://youtu.be/W60nnRFUGaI) by azamsharp
 * [SwiftUI and Core Data - Build a To-Do List App](https://youtu.be/-BZdQmHV4MQ) by Brian Advent
+* [Add a Voice Interface (wakeword, speech to text, text to speech) in Swift](https://www.spokestack.io/blog/integrating-spokestack-in-ios) by Cory D. Wiles

 ## 🛠 Examples